mcdaniel/pandas_tutorial/pandas_tutorial.md

 #### Series examples (example2.py)

-    series = df["Tags"]
+    series = df['Tags']
     print(series)
-    grades = pd.Series([90, 80, 70, 65, 77, 98, 32, 99, 88, 86], name="Grades")
+    grades = pd.Series([90, 80, 70, 65, 77, 98, 32, 99, 88, 86], name='Grades')
-    print("The grades series:" + str(grades))
+    print('The grades series:' + str(grades))
     grades.describe()
-    print("The average grade is:" + str(grades.mean()))
+    print('The average grade is:' + str(grades.mean()))
     df2 = pd.DataFrame(grades)
-    print("The grades dataframe:" + str(df2))
+    print('The grades dataframe:' + str(df2))

 ### Getting Data into and out of Pandas

 Most of the time you will not be creating all of your data within a python program, but loading it from an external source.
 The simplest way to do this is to use the built in Pandas functions.
 The one I use most frequently is the read function for CSV (comma separated value) data format.
 It is super simple, where you give it a file name and call the appropriate function.
 The supported types include csv, excel, json, etc.  You can also export the data to different data types in a similar manner.
-You simply call a "to" function on the DataFrame and it create the external file.
+You simply call a 'to' function on the DataFrame and it create the external file.

 Both the read and to functions have a lot of optional arguments you can pass into the call.
 For example, you can also specify which series you would like to have treated as the index with *index_col*, which can either be an integer (which is the number of the column/series that is indexed) or a label which identifies the column by name.
-You can export to a CSV and include a parameter of "index_col=False" to stop the export from including an index column (i.e., a column that lists a number of its placement in the list--1, 2, 3...).
+You can export to a CSV and include a parameter of 'index_col=False' to stop the export from including an index column (i.e., a column that lists a number of its placement in the list--1, 2, 3...).
 On write, you can specify whether you want to export the index with the *index* (oddly, not index_col) parameter.

 #### Data loading example (example3.py)

     # Load files
-    letfreq = pd.read_csv("data/wordle_freq.csv")
+    letfreq = pd.read_csv('data/wordle_freq.csv')
     print(letfreq)
-    bigrams = pd.read_csv("data/wordle_bigram.csv", index_col="bigram")
+    bigrams = pd.read_csv('data/wordle_bigram.csv', index_col='bigram')
     print(bigrams)
-    trigrtam = pd.read_csv("data/wordle_trigram.csv", index_col=False)
+    trigrtam = pd.read_csv('data/wordle_trigram.csv', index_col=False)
     print(trigrams)

     # Export files
-    letfreq.to_json("data/frequencies.json")
+    letfreq.to_json('data/frequencies.json')
-    bigrams.to_json("data/bigram_frequencies.json", index=False)
+    bigrams.to_json('data/bigram_frequencies.json', index=False)

 Ok, now we have our data in memory and ready to do something with it.
 We will continue here with manipulating the data within Pandas, but if you are aching to jump right in and start looking at the data, you can jump down to the visualization part of this tutorial which covers [Mathplotlib](#mathplotlib), and thereafter to is child [Seaborn](#seaborn).